kimberlypn/CS4550/tasks2/README.md

 I have added myself, all of the TAs, and the professor to the production database already so that there are available users to test on when grading.
+Also, side note: the datetime input is, unfortunately, not supported on Firefox, so it would be easier to create timeblocks on Google Chrome.

 ## How to Start Phoenix server:
   * Install dependencies with `mix deps.get`